 We apply timestamp ordering for globally ordering conflicting transactions across all LTMs.
-Each transaction has a globally unique timestamp, which is monotonically increasing with the time the transaction was submitted.
+Each transaction has an globally unique timestamp among all of its conflicting transactions.
 All LTMs then order transactions as follows: a sub-transaction can execute only after all conflicting sub-transactions with a lower timestamp have committed.
 It may happen that a transaction is delayed (e.g., because of network delays) and that a conflicting sub-transaction with a younger timestamp has already committed.
-In this case, the older transaction should abort, obtain a new timestamp and restart the execution of all of its sub-transactions.
+In this case, the older transaction will abort, obtain a new timestamp and restart the execution of all of its sub-transactions.

 As each sub-transaction accesses only one data item by primary key, the implementation is straightforward.
-Each LTM maintains a list of subtransactions for each data item it handles.
+Each LTM maintains a list of sub-transactions for each data item it handles.
 The list is ordered by timestamp so LTMs can execute the sub-transactions sequentially in the timestamp order.
 The exception discussed before happens when an LTM inserts a sub-transaction into the list but finds its timestamp smaller than the one currently being executed.
 It then reports the exception to the coordinator LTM of this transaction so that the whole transaction can be restarted.
 We extended the 2PC with an optional "RESTART" phase, which is triggered if any of the sub-transactions reports an ordering exception.
 After a transaction reaches an agreement and enters the second phase of 2PC, it cannot be restarted any more.